All League of Legends Champions By Release Date

 How many champions are in League of Legends?

-Currently, the League of Legends roster boasts 169 champions, with the newest champion being Ambessa Medarda on November 6, 2024, before the release of Arcane Season 2.
+Currently, the League of Legends roster boasts 169 champions, with the newest champion being Ambessa on November 6, 2024, before the release of Arcane Season 2.

 Where can players find accurate information on LoL champion releases?